-In 1971 Marnie Jones was probably the first woman to graduate in industrial design from the Rhode Island School of Design (RISD).
-For two years, she designed and marketed toys for a small company in Lawrence, Mass.
-She swore she would never design for a corporation again and kept that promise for ten years, during which time she taught ID at North Carolina State and San Jose State, attended Stanford's master's program, did a bit of consulting and freelance work and worked with Peter Lowe, FIDSA to invent the Center for Design.
+In 1971, Marnie Jones, FIDSA, graduated with a degree in industrial design from the Rhode Island School of Design (RISD).
+For two years, she designed and marketed toys for a small company in Lawrence, MA.
+She swore she would never design for a corporation again and kept that promise for 10 years, during which time she taught ID at North Carolina State University and San Jose State University, attended Stanford University's master's program, did a bit of consulting and freelance work and worked with Peter Lowe, FIDSA, at the Center for Design, in Palo Alto.

-As secretary for IDSA's San Francisco Chapter, Jones created "NEWS", one of IDSA’s first chapter newsletters, known for its renegade "light touch" and won two IDSA Kudos.
-She was Program Chair for the 1978 annual conference, Thrival/Beyond Survival, and a one-term national board member.
-She became a fellow in 1980.
+As secretary for IDSA's San Francisco Chapter, Jones created "NEWS," one of IDSA’s first chapter newsletters, known for its renegade "light touch."
+NEWS won two IDSA Kudos.
+She was program chair for the 1978 International Design Conference: Thrival/Beyond Survival, and a one-term member of IDSA's Board of Directors.

-She worked for Tonka Corp. for three years.
+Jones’s last design job was for Tonka Corp.
 "Again, I felt ill-suited for corporate life.
 It was demoralizing to have sales and marketing 'dumb down' our coolest stuff.
 It was time for a change."
-What had been her hobby, music, became her next career.
-She discovered the harp and her spiritually-oriented folk music expanded into "acoustic new age."
+What had been her hobby—music—became her next career.
+On a journey to Wales, she discovered her first harp.
+Her spiritually-oriented folk music expanded into acoustic, mostly instrumental music.

-"Healing is what holds my diverse work together, that is bringing a higher balance and order to things, shedding light, finding truth.
+"Healing is what holds my diverse work together—that is, bringing a higher balance and order to things, shedding light, finding truth.
 Music is design with finer threads and more creative freedom."
 To date, she has nine albums to her credit.
-Unfortunately, getting her music marketed has not been easy and boxes of cassettes and CDs still sit in the garage.
-You can have a listen at ThrivalProductions.com.
-(Hey, it was a GREAT name!)
+Unfortunately, getting her music marketed has not been easy and boxes of CDs still sit in the garage.
+You can have a listen at marniejones-koenig.com.

-In 1986 Jones played for 6,000 people who had gathered to meditate and pray for world peace.
+In 1986, in Minneapolis, Jones played (with lots of other presenters) for 6,000 people who had gathered to meditate and pray for world peace.
 As the arts coordinator, there were billboards, kid art on the walls and a 45-minute music program after the quiet.

 In 1991, at 43, Jones had a son, Robin.
-They moved to Vashon Island, Wash., where she opened a bed and breakfast in an old church.
-The designer touch and her harp playing during breakfast made it a favorite island inn for over ten years.
-Her work with healing and music led to several tours, mostly to California, Robin in tow.
-She had several articles published.
+The next year, they moved to Vashon Island, WA, where she opened a bed and breakfast in an old church.
+The designer touch and her harp playing during breakfast, made it a favorite island inn for 15+ years.
+Her work with healing and music led to several tours, mostly to California; Robin in tow.

-In September 2005, Jones' partner hit a deer on his Harley.
+In September 2005, Jones's partner hit a deer on his Harley.
 She nursed him through months in the hospital with broken ribs and a traumatic brain injury.
-"Between being an advocate for Doug, and his dad who is on kidney dialysis, butting heads with government agencies, being a mom and working to stop the mine, that strong foundation in design and a bunch of faith somehow get me through all this!”
+"Between being an advocate for Doug, and his dad who was on kidney dialysis (and died a few months later), butting heads with government agencies, being a mom and working to stop the mine—that strong foundation in design and a bunch of faith somehow got me through all this!”